ariyoamy/rainfall-extremes-uk/README.md

 ## The question

-I wanted to see *where* rainfall actually gets extreme — not just where it rains a lot on average — and *when* in the year those days happen.
+I wanted to see *where* rainfall actually gets extreme, not just where it rains a lot on average, and *when* in the year those days happen.
 Some places have a high baseline of drizzle, others get most of their rain in sharp bursts, and that distinction gets lost if you only look at annual totals.

 Defining "extreme" with one fixed millimetre value would also flatten the picture: 20 mm in a day is unusual in Norwich and pretty routine in Inverness.
 So I set the threshold separately for each city.